Up to 60% off sofas & mattresses — limited‑time deals.

 Feature OhGeni Cooling Gel Memory Foam Mattress OhGeni Cooling Hybrid Memory Foam Mattress OhGeni Air Mattress (Standard) OhGeni Air Mattress (Silk Foam Top)

-Feel Medium Medium Adjustable (by inflation) Adjustable (by inflation)
+Feel Medium Medium Adjustable by inflation Adjustable by inflation

 Profiles 10 in, 12 in 8 in, 10 in, 12 in, 14 in 18 in height 18 in height (queen shown)

-Motion isolation (testing) Excellent Good Fair Fair-to-good
+Motion isolation Excellent Good Fair Fair to good

-Trial and warranty (verified) 365-night trial; 10-year warranty 100-night trial; 10-year warranty 2-year manufacturer support 2-year manufacturer support listed
+Trial and warranty 365-night trial, 10-year warranty 100-night trial, 10-year limited warranty 2-year support 2-year support

 How We Tested It